AdilEnverUygur/TestAutomationProject/README.md

 •A user should be able to view his/her orders

-•A user should be able to view his/her downloadable orders
+•A user should be able to view his/her downloadable products

 •A user should be able to view My wish list